the-teachingRSE-project/competencies/2024-10-08-identifying-the-foundational-competencies-of-an-RSE-en.md

+---
-# Identifying the Foundational Competencies of a Research Software Engineer
+title: "Identifying the Foundational Competencies of a Research Software Engineer"

-_Flo's suggestion: The TeachingRSE collaboration_
-_Jeremy Cohen, Florian Goth, et al._ (author list to sort out - if we need one at all?)
+layout: post
+author: "The TeachingRSE collaboration"
+menulang: en
+name_de: identifying-the-foundational-competencies-of-an-RSE-de
+---

 Only a little over a decade ago, the term Research Software Engineer (RSE) didn't exist.
 Now we find ourselves in a position where the term is increasingly widely accepted and research institutions are hiring RSEs to provide the vitally important skills that they need to support and undertake modern research.